Hemp oil vs black seed oil

 Cosmetics containing hemp seed oil provide the skin with essential fatty acids, such as omega-3 and omega-6, which strengthen its suppleness, improve moisture and help maintain its normal functions and appearance.
 They also contain numerous key amino acids, which help the skin generate collagen and elastin.
 In turn, healthy collagen and elastin production prevents wrinkles and allows the skin to retain more moisture.

-Unlike other oils that coat the skin, the penetrating properties of hemp seed oil allow it to absorb and dry naturally.
+Unlike other oils that coat the skin, the penetrating properties of hemp seed oil allow it to absorb.
+This makes it the perfect carrier oil for oil cleansing.
 It regenerates and revitalizes the skin faster than usual due to its richness in minerals and vitamins.

 What does hemp oil do to the skin?